crystalxs/DataScientistNotes/Python/package-collections.md

 ## `counter`

 > Dict subclass for counting hashable objects.
+It is an unordered collection where elements are stored as dictionary keys and their counts are stored as dictionary values.
+Counts are allowed to be any integer value including zero or negative counts.

 ### Declaration